Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

-In fact, a significant part of the results of this section are proved in a more general setting (i.e., for an arbitrary Artin--Schelter algebra instead of $A_\tau$) in~\cite{ns}, in particular, the Gieseker moduli space we construct coincides with the moduli space of Nevins--Stafford.
-However, the case we consider is significantly simpler than the general case, this is the reason for us to present most of the constructions here, while suppressing some proofs.
-The really new content of the section is the definition, construction, and investigation of the Uhlenbeck moduli space.
-To make its relation to the Gieseker moduli space more clear, we use a GIT construction of the latter moduli space which is different from that of~\cite{ns}.
+Many results of this section hold in a more general setting of an arbitrary Artin--Schelter algebra.
+In particular, the Gieseker moduli space that we construct is the same as the moduli space studied by Nevins and Stafford ~\cite{ns}.
+The special case of the algebra $A_\tau$ is, however, much simpler than the general case.
+Therefore, we are going to present the corresponding constructions in our special case in full detail while proofs will often be omitted since proofs of more general results can be found in ~\cite{ns}.

+Uhlenbeck spaces have not been considered in {\em loc cit}.
+Its definition and all the results involving the Uhlenbeck space are new.
+The relation between the Uhlenbeck and the Gieseker moduli spaces will be based on a GIT construction of the latter.
+That construction is different from the original construction of the Gieseker space used in \cite{ns}.